 Camp Little Giant offers summer residential and day camp opportunities for adults and children with cognitive, physical or developmental disabilities.
 We focus on providing a safe environment for campers to experience personal growth and enrichment.

 Outside of the summer fun of Camp Little Giant, Touch of Nature offers opportunities throughout the calendar year for people with disabilities.
 In the fall we host a Traditions Respite Camp, an overnight camp where new and old friends get together for some fun.
-Fall 2018 we will host Camp BETA for children with diabetes.
-For more information on either of these camps, contact Vicki Lang at 618-453-3950 or firstname.lastname@example.org.
+For more information, contact Vicki Lang at 618-453-3950 or email@example.com.

 Touch of Nature provides many opportunities for families to come out and enjoy nature and spend quality time together.
 Visit our Family Fun page to find out more information on what Touch of Nature offers for families throughout the year.